fpl-mavericks/analytics/README.md

 # analytics
-Holds the code to produce the Fantasy Premier League Analytics Dashboard.
+Holds the code to produce the Fantasy Premier League Analytics Dashboard using the Python package Streamlit.